 Main banner image credit: Baku Olympic Stadium

-While the concept of "first loss capital" in the context of blended finance has been popularised from 2015, philanthropies and MDBs have been hesitant to commit funds due to concerns about subsidy aversion and moral hazard such as misalignment of objectives amongst capital contributors.
-This leaves an unsolved problem of an infrastructure financing gap in many EMDEs; in Southeast Asia alone, this gap stands at approximately US$92b per year.
+While the concept of “first loss capital” in the context of blended finance has been popularised from 2015, there has been hesitation to commit funds for that purpose due to concerns about subsidy aversion and moral hazard such as misalignment of objectives amongst capital contributors.
+Meanwhile, a significant climate financing gap exists at US $1.5 trillion for SEA by 2030.
 How have commercial and concessional capital providers reimagined and redesigned finance mechanisms to mitigate bankability issues and effectively jump start green infrastructure financing?

 Head, Financial Services, Temasek